owenashurst/agar.io-clone/README.md

 You are the red circle.

-Tap on screen to move your self.
+Move mouse on screen to move your self.

 Eat all yellow food.
 Food will respawn every 1 second.